Cambodian opposition party loses bid to overturn election ban

 Last week, the National Election Committee (NEC) refused to register the Candlelight Party -- the chief challenger to Hun Sen -- for the July polls after it failed to submit certain documents.

-The Constitutional Council said in a statement it had rejected NEC's appeal against the ruling.
+The Constitutional Council said in a statement it had rejected the appeal against NEC’s ruling.

 “We are so regretful...
 Our party was rejected (from the polls), we are so disappointed,“ Candlelight Party (CP) spokesman Kimsour Phirith told AFP.